dev-christine-wang/etsaclone/docs/api-endpoints.md

 * `POST /api/users`
 * `PATCH /api/users`
-* `GET /api/users/:id/pending_transactions`
+* `GET /api/users/:userId`
-  * displays a list of all the pending transactions for a user
+  * displays current user
-* `GET /api/users/:id/completed_transactions`
+* `GET /api/users/:userId/carts/:cartId/items`
-  * displays a list of all the completed transactions by a user
+  * displays a list of all the items in a user's cart
-* `GET /api/users/:id/reviews`
+* `GET /api/users/:userId/reviews`
   * displays a list of all the reviews submitted by a user

 ### Session